bsmithgall/cookiecutter-kindergarten/{{ cookiecutter.app_name }}/{{ cookiecutter.app_name }}_backend/README.md

 Development
 ---

-Developing {{ cookiecutter.app_name }}-backend is a simple Flask application.
+Developing {{ cookiecutter.app_name }}_backend is a simple Flask application.
 It can be developed similarly to any other Flask app.
 The stack uses [Peewee](http://peewee.readthedocs.org) as an ORM and [Marshmallow](http://marshmallow.readthedocs.org) for a serializer.
 Running the backend independently gives you access to a blank template with a basic angular controller for simulating GET and POST requests to your API.
-To run the backend by itself, simply run the following command from inside the {{ cookiecutter.app_name }}-backend directory:
+To run the backend by itself, simply run the following command from inside the {{ cookiecutter.app_name }}_backend directory:

 ```
 PYTHONPATH=. python {{ cookiecutter.app_name }}/app.py